 By default, the web browser blocks:

-If this happens, simply turn the shields off for that particular page.
+If this happens, turn the shields off for that particular page.
 With Shields down, the webpage should function as designed.

 3. Companion Brave Search Engine